thenameisvicky/app-mdRunner/vault/Browser Engine.md

    2. How modern framework works with Chromium browser - **React Internals** card.
    3. Inter Process Communication system - **Inter Process communication System** card.

-> This helps you become better Engineer who cannot be replaced by AI.
+> This makes you a better engineer — one that AI can’t easily replace.